gregorsajovic/best_practices/Solidity/README.md

 ```

 - Keep functions short & focused (≤ 20 lines ideally).
 - Avoid deeply nested if/else.
 Use require or early returns.
+- Use NatSpec format for comments so you can automatically generate documentation from comments, more details [here](NatSpec.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>